 2.5 A Board Member’s term extends from the end of the Annual General Meeting at which the Member is elected to the end of the Annual General Meeting of the year in which the term expires; OR until such time as the Board accepts the Member’s resignation, having first ensured that that there are no critical unresolved issues requiring said member to remain on the Board.

 2.6 The maximum continuous service for any Board Member is normally six years.
 This may be extended by vote of the Membership.

 2.7 Any vacancy occurring on the Board of Directors between Annual General Meetings may be filled by Board appointment until the next AGM.

-2.10 The Past President and the Past Chair may be invited by the Board to attend Board meetings as non-voting advisors.
+2.8 The Past President and Past Chair may be invited by the Board to attend Board meetings as non-voting advisors.

-2.11 The Chair shall be an ex-officio member of all committees of the Board and may attend any other committee meeting or any events of the Guild in an official capacity without additional charge.
+2.9 The President/Chair of the Board shall be an ex-officio member of all committees of the Board and may attend any other committee meeting or any events of the Guild in an official capacity without additional charge.

 3.0 Committees of the Board